-Although high-capacity iPhones are now available, you may still find that your iPhone storage is full.
-This is where you’ll need to start looking for ways to free up space on your iPhone.
+Although high-capacity iPhones are now available, your iPhone storage may still be full.
+In this case, you’ll need to start looking for ways to free up storage on your iPhone.

 See also: How to fix iPhone storage not loading